 Benjamin James O’Connor

-Prior to his role at the Garden Museum, Benjamin has worked as a Gallery Manager for a private commercial gallery.
+Benjamin comes to the City from his role as Head of Operations at the Garden Museum which is where he developed his interest and expertise in green infrastructure and public space, two key focal points for the Centre’s activity.
+Prior to his role at the Garden Museum, Benjamin worked as a Gallery Manager for a private commercial gallery.
 He trained in Fine Art to MA level at Central Saint Martin’s School of Art and Design, has been a Features Editor for an online lifestyle magazine and sits on a number of committees for Cultural Development.

 Head of Learning

 Lettie is our Head of Learning.
 After studying Art History at the University of East Anglia from 2005 - 2009 she started her career at The Royal Opera House in 2010.
 Since then Lettie has co-ordinated public events and schools visits at a variety of arts organisations including the Barbican and Dulwich Picture Gallery.
 Most recently prior to this role she ran the Learning department at Fulham Palace.
 She has a wealth of experience developing and delivering Educational content for all ages, backgrounds and abilities.